Boot.dev Blog ยป Work at Boot.dev

 • You get stuff done when no one is looking

-• You relentlessly ship code that you’re proud of
+• You relentlessly ship projects that you’re proud of

 • You’re a good writer and can explain complex topics in simple terms

 • You love video games.
-Bonus points for DotA, Starcraft, World of Warcraft and Age of Empires
+Bonus points for DotA, Starcraft, World of Warcraft or Age of Empires

 • You love a good fantasy story.
 Bonus points for Lord of the Rings, Game of Thrones, and The Stormlight Archive

-• Boot.dev was originally a side project, but we’re now a full-time team of 2.
-We’re looking for the 3rd member of our team.
+• Boot.dev was originally a side project, but we’re now a full-time team of 6.

-• We raised $330,000 dollars from an angel investor, but are now profitable.
+• We raised $330,000 dollars from an angel investor, but are now profitable and have a nice buffer of cash in the bank.

-• Most of that money is still in the bank and we don’t have plans to raise more money.
+• We do not have plans to raise more money.
 We want to grow responsibly and build a sustainable business that provides value to our students.

 • We like to play.
 We play video games, magic the gathering, eat together when possible and even take trips together when we hit our goals.

 • We don’t have plans to quickly sell the company or go public.
-It could happen, but it’s more likely that we’ll distribute profits to the team and investors.
+It could happen, but it’s more likely that we’ll distribute profits to the team and owners.